Pros and cons of leasing vs. buying a car

 Drawbacks of leasing a car

 - You won’t own it at the end.
 Unless you choose a lease buyout — which will likely involve financing anyway — your monthly payments will continue when you either renew your lease or lease a new vehicle.
-This means you’re never without payments and never fully own the car.
+This means you are never without payments and never fully own the car.

 Buying a car

-For new cars purchased with a loan, the price tag for your monthly payments is typically higher versus leasing.
-However, the vehicle is officially yours once the vehicle is paid off.
+For new cars purchased with a loan, the price tag for your monthly payments is typically higher than leasing.
+However, the vehicle is officially yours once it’s paid off.

 Benefits of buying a car